Optimal subgraph structures in scale-free configuration models: Main results

 \subsection{An optimization problem}

-We now present the optimization problems that ask for maximizing the term inside the sum in~\eqref{eq:pHpresent}, first for motifs and later for graphlets.
-Let $H=(V_H,E_H)$ be a small, connected graph on $k>2$ vertices.
-Denote the set of vertices of $H$ that have degree one by $V_1$.
+We now present the optimization problems that maximizes the summand in~\eqref{eq:pHpresent}, first for subgraphs and later for induced subgraphs.
+Let $H=(V_H,\Ecal_H)$ be a small, connected graph on $k\geq 3$ vertices.
+Denote the set of vertices of $H$ that have degree one inside $H$ by $V_1$.
 Let $\mathcal{P}$ be all partitions of $V_H\setminus V_1$ into three disjoint sets $S_1,S_2,S_3$.
-This partition into $S_1,S_2$ and $S_3$ corresponds to these orders of magnitude: $S_1$ denotes the vertices with degree proportional to $n^{(\tau-2)/(\tau-1)}$, $S_2$ the ones with degrees proportional to $n^{1/(\tau-1)}$, and $S_3$ the vertices with degrees proportional to $\sqrt{n}$.
-The optimization problem finds the partition of the vertices into these three orders of magnitude such that the contribution to the number of motifs or graphlets is the largest.
-When a vertex in $H$ has degree 1, its degree in the large graph $G$ is typically small, it does not grow with $n$.
-Interestingly, vertices with degrees in these orders of magnitude are the only vertices that contribute to the number of motifs or graphlets, as we will prove later.
+This partition into $S_1,S_2$ and $S_3$ corresponds to the following typical orders of magnitude \cs{of the degrees of the vertices of $H$ embedded in $\ECMn$}: $S_1$ denotes the vertices with degree proportional to $n^{(\tau-2)/(\tau-1)}$, $S_2$ the ones with degrees proportional to $n^{1/(\tau-1)}$, and $S_3$ the vertices with degrees proportional to $\sqrt{n}$.
+The optimization problem finds the partition of the vertices into these three orders of magnitude that maximizes the contribution to the number of (induced) subgraphs.
+When a vertex in $H$ has degree 1, its degree in $\ECMn$ is typically small, i.e., it does not grow {with} $n$.